 Some of the most prominent beardless irises are the water-loving Japanese iris (Iris kaempferi) and the Siberian iris (Iris sibirica).

 Crested Iris Flowers

 Crested irises are perhaps the least common type of rhizome iris.
 Unlike the first two classifications of rhizome irises, they lack both beards and signals.
 Instead, they feature a raised tissue called ridge or cockscomb.

 Irises would not be one of the most widely recognized gifting flowers if not for their unique charm.
 Available not just in many forms and sizes, irises also present a plethora of captivating colors that would quickly remind you of the beauty of spring.

 A single iris flower or a bouquet of colorful blooms is a sure way to brighten up anyone’s day.
 When picking iris flowers as a gift, there are a few things to consider: the occasion, the message you want to convey, the symbols and meanings behind the color, and your level of relationship with the giftee.
 Here’s a quick guide to meanings and symbols of iris flower colors.

-The flower name “iris” originates from a Greek word that translates to “rainbow,” which is only fitting considering the plenty of iris flower colors available.
-It also refers to the Ancient Greek goddess of the rainbow and messenger of the Olympian gods, Iris.
+The flower name “iris” originates from a Greek word that translates to “rainbow,” which is only fitting considering the many iris flower colors available.
+It also refers to the Ancient Greek goddess of the rainbow and the messenger of the Olympian gods, Iris.

 Irises are also the February birth flower.